 Things to Note:

-- The circle drive by Door D is available for one-way, drop-off traffic only.
-No parking allowed.
+• The circle drives by Doors B and D are available for one-way, drop-off traffic only.
+No parking in these drives please.

-- The Sanctuary is equipped with an audio induction loop for hearing aids.
+• The Sanctuary is equipped with an audio induction loop for hearing aids.
+Please see an usher for assistance.

 Special Events